dentarg/auth0-blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

 {% endraw %}
 {% endhighlight %}

-The above code determines whether the user can action a previous and/or a next page.
+The above code determines whether the user can move to a previous or a next page.

 Now reload your browser, you'll see the previously shown blog post, but below that you'll see disabled "Previous" and "Next" buttons, they're disabled because you're on page 1, and there is only 1 blog post.

+> Quick tip, to start and stop your application you can use `php bin/console server:start` and `php bin/console server:stop`.

 ### Adding navigation